 So, here’s my strategy – and it’s an oldie, goldie – pause when I’m trapped in the comparison/ should cycle and make a conscious effort to say out loud, “Here’s what I’m doing now.”
-That word, now, is strategic.
-It automatically pulls me back into the present.
+The word now is strategic because it automatically pulls me back into the present.

 Does it work?
 Yep.
 I’m currently in a learning curve where it takes me a couple of minutes to recognize that I’m in comparison mode.
-And, I have to say, I’m catching it faster.
+And, I have to say, I’m catching the comparisons faster.

-The next trick to recognizing that I’m doing what I need to do right now, is to express gratitude for the opportunity to be right here, right now, doing my work and living my life on my terms.
-To shift to gratitude for the opportunities before me, I have to actually see them.
+The next trick to recognizing that I am doing what I need to do right now is to express gratitude for the opportunity to be right here, right now, doing my work and living my life on my terms.
+To shift to gratitude for the opportunities before me, I have to actually see and recognize them.
 Which means I have to operate in the present.

 Gratitude and Grounding

-Now, when I get stuck comparing myself to others and thinking “I should,” I am committed to pausing, acknowledging what I’m doing “now,” and saying out loud that I’m grateful for my life the way it is right now.
+Now, when I get stuck comparing myself to others and thinking “I should,” I pause, acknowledge what I’m doing “now,” and then say out loud that I’m grateful for my life the way it is right now.
 And it works.
 I feel better.
 I feel empowered to continue moving forward at my speed, on my terms.